eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 When MQTT messages are sent in [Ditto Protocol](protocol-overview.html), the payload should be `UTF-8` encoded strings.

-If messages which are not in Ditto Protocol should be processed, a [payload mapping](connectivity-mapping.html) must be configured for the connection in order to transform the messages.
+If messages, which are not in Ditto Protocol, should be processed, a [payload mapping](connectivity-mapping.html) must be configured for the connection in order to transform the messages.

 ## MQTT 5 properties

-Supported MQTT 5 properties which are interpreted in a specific way are:
+Supported MQTT 5 properties, which are interpreted in a specific way are:

 * `9 (0x09) Correlation Data`: For correlating request messages and events.
 Twin events have the correlation IDs of [Twin commands](protocol-twinlive.html#twin) that produced them.
 Stored in the ditto protocol header `correlation-id`.